 How is all this achievable?
 Well, the University has partnered with several large names in this endeavor, such as Yale University for research, New York University for applications and Hewlett-Packard for internships.
 Furthermore, well-qualified instructors and professionals volunteer as course instructors and course developers.
 People dedicated to the cause of giving everyone access to higher education make this business plan succeed.

 Even with such great strides in access to education, those in poverty are still at a disadvantage.
-A large group of potential students are left out of this revolution because they lack Internet access, working computers or English proficiency.
+A large group of potential students is left out of this revolution because they lack Internet access, working computers or English proficiency.

 However, those areas are being addressed.
 For example, the University of the People pledged to accept 250 qualified Haitians into the program.
 The University hopes this group of students will help the rebuilding of Haiti by becoming leaders through this educational opportunity.
 To aid the students, the University of the People pledged to “locate places for students to go to study, furnish these places with computers, ensure electricity and back-up generators and provide satellite Internet.”